EPIC-model/workshop/README.md

 | `<basename>_alpha_time_step.asc` | ASCII file containing time step estimates for the maximum strain and maximum buoyancy gradient. |
 | `<basename>.csv` | ASCII file containing timings of the individual components of the code. |

+> [!NOTE]
-The frequency of writing to the respective netCDF files is controlled via the construct `output` in the configuration file.
+> The frequency of writing to the respective netCDF files is controlled via the construct `output`
+> in the configuration file.

 > [!TIP]
 > The command `ncdump` is useful to inspect a netCDF file, i.e.